Last Updated: March 09, 2015

 The key challenges facing the authorities are to:

-Rebuild external buffers and maintain price stability over time.
-In the short term, the central bank must stabilize and rebuild its foreign exchange reserves, making use of Fund disbursements, financial support from other donors, foreign exchange intervention, and exchange rate flexibility.
-Once reserve cushions begin to be restored, the central bank should increasingly focus on maintaining low and stable inflation.
+Continue to build external buffers and maintain price stability.
+Central Bank reserves reached over 2.5 months of imports and inflation is under 4 percent.
+The central bank should continue to rebuild its foreign exchange reserves, making use of Fund disbursements, financial support from other donors, foreign exchange interventions, and exchange rate flexibility.
+A continued focus on price stability will also be important.

 Protect the most vulnerable.
-Throughout the program it is a top priority of the government to protect the poor from direct and indirect impacts of fiscal consolidation and price adjustments by means of targeted income support.
+Since the outset of the arrangement, the number of beneficiaries of the targeted income support program increased by 10 percent, and stipends were raised by 50 percent.
+Throughout the program, it is a top priority of the government to protect the poor from direct and indirect impacts of fiscal consolidation and price adjustments by means of targeted income support.